Normal subgroups in the Cremona group (long version): Gromov hyperbolic spaces

-A pair of points $(x,y)$ is \textbf{neutral} if none of the geodesic segments $[x,y]$ between $x$ and $y$ contains a relator of size $11/20$; by a slight abuse of notation, we also say that the segment $[x,y]$ is neutral if this property holds (even if there are a priori several segments from $x$ to $y$).
+A pair of points $(x,y)$ is \textbf{neutral} if none of the geodesic segments $[x,y]$ between $x$ and $y$ contains a piece of size $11/20$; by a slight abuse of notation, we also say that the segment $[x,y]$ is neutral if this property holds (even if there are a priori several segments from $x$ to $y$).
+If $[x,y]$ is neutral and $f$ is an element of the group $G$, then $f([x,y])$ is also neutral; in other words, being neutral is invariant by translation under isometries $f\in G$.

+Our choice of working with ${L}/{20}$ as a unit has no particular significance; we use it for convenience.